hashicorp/terraform-provider-aws/website/docs/d/iot_greengrass_service_role.html.markdown

 ## Attributes Reference

-* `role_arn` - The ARN of the role which is associated with the account.
+* `role_arn` - The ARN of the IAM Greengrass service role which is associated with the account.